Eduards Višņakovs: Shakhter Karagandy

-In June 2012 Višņakovs moved to the Kazakhstan Premier League champions Shakhter Karagandy.
+In June 2012, Višņakovs moved to the Kazakhstan Premier League champions Shakhter Karagandy.
 He scored his first league goal for the club on 9 July 2012 in a 5–1 victory over FC Zhetysu.
-All in all, Višņakovs participated in 20 league matches, scoring 4 goals.
-He helped his team become the champions of Kazakhstan in 2012 and lift the Kazakhstan Super Cup in 2013.
+All in all, Višņakovs participated in 20 league matches, scoring four goals.
+He helped his team become the champions of Kazakhstan in 2012 and win the Kazakhstan Super Cup in 2013.

 Widzew Łódź

-In July 2013 Višņakovs went on trial with the Polish Ekstraklasa club Widzew Łódź and signed a one-year contract with them after a successful trial.
+In July 2013, Višņakovs went on trial with Polish Ekstraklasa club Widzew Łódź and signed a one-year contract with them.
 He scored both goals in a 2–1 victory over Zawisza Bydgoszcz on his debut for the club.
 In his second match for Widzew, Višņakovs yet again scored both goals, securing a 2–1 victory over Korona Kielce.
-On 18 August 2013 Višņakovs scored the only goal in a 1-0 Polish Cup 1/16 finals victory over Ursus Warszawa.
-On 25 August 2013 Višņakovs scored his fifth goal of the season in a 1-3 loss against Śląsk Wrocław.
+On 18 August 2013, Višņakovs scored the only goal in a 1–0 Polish Cup over Ursus Warsaw.
+On 25 August 2013, Višņakovs scored his fifth goal of the season in a 3–1 loss against Śląsk Wrocław.
 He scored his sixth goal of the season on 6 October 2013 in a 4-1 victory over Lechia Gdańsk.
-Višņakovs scored his seventh and eighth goal of the season, respectively, in a 3-1 loss to Zagłębie Lubin and a 2-1 victory over Pogoń Szczecin on 19 October and 2 November 2013.
-At the start of December 2013 Višņakovs extended his contract with Widzew till June 2016.
-All in all he scored 12 goals in 36 league matches that season and was reportedly close to a move to the German Bundesliga, while Widzew were relegated from the Ekstraklasa.
+Višņakovs scored his seventh and eighth goal of the season, respectively, in a 3–1 loss to Zagłębie Lubin and a 2–1 victory over Pogoń Szczecin on 19 October and 2 November 2013.
+At the start of December 2013, Višņakovs extended his contract with Widzew till June 2016.
+In total, he scored 12 goals in 36 league matches that season and was reportedly close to a move to the German Bundesliga, while Widzew were relegated from the Ekstraklasa.

 2014 transfer saga

-In December 2013 it was reported that Widzew had rejected an offer of 450,000 euros for Višņakovs from the Polish champions Legia Warsaw.
-Having been previously linked with a possible move to either FC St. Pauli, Hamburger SV, SC Freiburg or Schalke 04, Višņakovs finally went on trial with the Russian Premier League club Torpedo Moscow in July 2014, the only team ready to pay the transfer fee requested by Widzew.
+In December 2013, it was reported that Widzew had rejected an offer of €450,000 for Višņakovs from the Polish champions Legia Warsaw.
+Having been previously linked with a possible move to either FC St. Pauli, Hamburger SV, SC Freiburg or Schalke 04, Višņakovs finally went on trial with Russian Premier League club Torpedo Moscow in July 2014, the only team ready to pay the transfer fee requested by Widzew.
 Višņakovs himself stated that his priority was the German Bundesliga but that Lech Poznań, who were also interested in the player, was an alternative.

 Ruch Chorzów

-On 28 August 2014 Višņakovs officially moved to the Polish Ekstraklasa club Ruch Chorzów, signing a three-year contract.
-He made his debut for Ruch on 31 August 2014 in a 3-3 draw against Lechia Gdańsk, coming on as a substitute and scoring a goal.
+On 28 August 2014, Višņakovs officially moved to the Polish Ekstraklasa club Ruch Chorzów, signing a three-year contract.
+He made his debut for Ruch on 31 August 2014 in a 3–3 draw against Lechia Gdańsk, coming on as a substitute and scoring a goal.